CodebuffAI/codebuff/web/knowledge.md

 - Implementation: Add `user-select: all` to clickable code elements
 - Use this pattern for npm install commands, terminal commands, and other copyable snippets

-### Dropdown Patterns

-For FAQ-style expandable content:
-- Content should expand in place, pushing down other elements
-- Include right-aligned chevron icon to indicate expandability
-- Match text color to theme (gray-700 light, gray-300 dark)
-- Maintain consistent padding and text alignment
-- Use whitespace-normal on content to handle long answers

 ### Video Player Behavior

 - Prefer focused video watching over multitasking